-Day: Sunday Date: 28 January 2024 Chapter & topic/concept Learning objective & outcome: By the end of the lesson, students will understand and use the passive voice with "be done," "been done," and "being done."
-Learning engagements: Tools & Resources Unit 43 Passive 2 Day 1 Ice breaking: Discuss with students what they know about the passive voice and its purpose.
-Introduce the concept of "be done," "been done," and "being done" in the passive voice.
-Development activities: Explanation and Examples (10 minutes): Write examples on the board for each type of passive construction: "2 be done," "been done," and "being done."
-Explain the different forms and when each is used.
-Guided Practice (10 minutes): Whiteboard and markers Examples of sentences in active and passive voice Exercises or sentences for practice
+Day: Sunday Date: 4 February 2024 Learning objective & outcome: By the end of the lesson, students will be able to use the passive voice with "be done," "been done," and "being done."
+Chapter & topic/concept Learning engagements: Tools & Resources Unit 43 Passive 2 Day 1 Ice breaking: (5 minutes) Revising the concept of "be done," "been done," and "being done" in the passive voice.
+Development activities: Guided Practice (10 minutes): Provide sentences in the active voice and ask students to convert them into the passive voice using "be done," "been done," or "being done."
+Work through a few examples as a class.
+Pair/Group Activity (10 minutes): Divide the class into pairs or small groups.
+Whiteboard and markers Examples of sentences in active and passive voice Exercises or sentences for practice